josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 We need to complete the notebook code for the batch scoring.
 For simplicity, we will persist the values in a new global persistent Databricks table.
 In production data workloads, you may save the scored data to Blob Storage, Azure Cosmos DB, or other serving layer.
 Another implementation detail we are skipping for the lab is processing only new files.
 This can be accomplished by creating a widget in the notebook that accepts a path parameter that is passed in from Azure Data Factory.

-1. Switch back to Azure Databricks and open the BatchScore notebook you created within the new `adf` workspace folder
+1. Switch back to Azure Databricks and open the BatchScore notebook you created within the new `adf` workspace folder.

 2. Paste the below into the first cell: